 2. Chris lost the ability to have his entire student loan principal forgiven

 Wouldn’t Chris benefit from the debt paydown, even if he gives up on the savings he would have accumulated?
 Perhaps… or those dollars will be partially or fully wasted.
-Under the new REPAYE plan proposed by the Department of Education, Chris will effectively be paying 0% interest as long as his income and debt stay within his current levels, and his principal will be entirely forgiven in as little as 10 years since he started in an income-driven repayment program.
+Under his SAVE plan, Chris will effectively be paying 0% interest as long as his income and debt stay within his current levels.
+His principal will be entirely forgiven in as little as 10 years since he started in an income-driven repayment program.

-In other words, Chris could be on a path to full debt forgiveness under the newly proposed REPAYE program (which is different from the Biden one-time debt forgiveness program) in a matter of months, and Chris may have no idea.
+In other words, Chris could be on a path to full debt forgiveness much faster than he planned, and he may have no idea.

 Do you think Chris wouldn’t make this mistake?
 Think again.
-Brightside has helped federal student loan borrowers navigate their debt for years and seen the confusion the program causes.
+Brightside has helped federal student loan borrowers navigate their debt for years and seen the confusion surrounding student loans firsthand.

 With the scale of generosity, income-driven repayment will become the norm, rather than an exception, and $0 payments will be much more common.
-A Brookings analysis estimated that roughly 85% of college students with loans (undergraduates aged 25-34) stand to qualify for reduced payments under the proposed new REPAYE plan.
-Under the plan, the federal government would offer $0 monthly payments for any individual borrower who makes less than roughly $30,600 annually and any borrower in a family of four who makes less than about $62,400.
+Under SAVE, an individual borrower who makes $32,800 annually or less, or a borrower in a family of four who makes $67,500 a year or less, will not owe loan payments.

 How employers can help employees avoid costly mistakes with student loan matching programs